geoffrey-diederichs/CTF_SSI_2024/01_I_love_food/README.md

 0x7fffffffda60:	0xffffdb88	0x00007fff	0x00000000	0x00000001
 ```

-The rsp (Resgister Stack Pointer) is a register that points to the top of the current stack.
+The rsp (Register Stack Pointer) is a register that points to the top of the current stack.
 So by using the `x/20wx $rsp` instruction, we can inspect the current stack.
 In the stack, we can easily spot the 44 "\x41" we gave to the program, and we can see a 0xdeadbe00 value right next to it.
 During our static analysis, we found `local_c = 0xdeadbeef;`, which means that the local_c variable is stored right after the user input.
 Let's write over it by adding "\x0d\xf0\x0d\xf0" after our previous input (being on a [little endian system](https://en.wikipedia.org/wiki/Endianness) we write over memory in reverse) :

 ```gdb